Mega-Fi/megafi-docs/docs/mega-clm/overview.md

 ### Select Strategy Mode

-1. Navigate to Strategy Layer
+1. Navigate to MEGA CLM
 2. Browse available modes
 3. Review characteristics of each
 4. Select mode matching your goals